Legrandgroup/libdbmanager/README.md

 ```

 Warning:
-If you have an error at configure stage about the fact SQLiteCpp could not be found, you will have to specify the directory containing the corresponding .pc file in variable PKG_CONFIG_PATH when running configure above.
+If you have an error at configure stage about the fact SQLiteCpp could not be found, you will have to specify the directory containing the corresponding .pc file in variable `PKG_CONFIG_PATH` when running `configure`.

 Note:
 You can add some option to this configure script: